-E.10 - Landscaping
+E.9 - Landscaping

 The intent of the landscaping in City West is to promote walkability, create welcoming environments, and establish public areas where people may gather.
 Many aspects of the landscaping should be uniform across developments to promote the identity of a single district.
-City West is meant to be more urban in character, thus the landscape standards are less stringent compared to other areas of the City.
-Standards differ between commercial/mixed use buildings and strictly multifamily residential.
-See table 3.34.6.E in the ordinance text for mixed-use and commercial building requirements.
+City West is meant to be more urban in character, thus the landscape standards regularly applied to developments in other parts of the City may require certain waivers.
+It should be noted that the City of Novi Landscape Design Manual and Section 5.5 of the Zoning Ordinance address landscaping standards in full and this section of the Design Guide is meant to supplement that information.

-In areas where the surface is made up primarily of concrete, box planters and other urban style planters can be used in front of each building, with occasional larger beds to provide visual interest.
+In areas where the surface is made up primarily of concrete, box planters and other urban style planters are encouraged to be used in front of each building, with occasional larger beds to provide visual interest.
 Planters should be placed to frame seating areas and in front of buildings.
 The quantity of trees planted shall be based on building frontage, but will be more flexible in order to prioritize healthy tree growth.
 For example, if steps are taken to ensure the longevity and health of planted trees, then the required quantity may be lessened.
-An example of this includes the use of silva cells with permeable pavers (seen below in Figure E28), or an approved equal alternative that encourages trees' survival with minimal open area.
+An example of this includes the use of silva cells with permeable pavers (seen below in Figure E29), which encourage trees' survival with minimal open area.